-Listen to Prof. Michael McCarthy, speaking about the MA in Applied Linguistics programme: here
+Listen to Prof. Michael McCarthy, speaking about the MA/Structured PhD in Applied Linguistics programme at MIC: here

-Listen to students Deborah Tobin and Susan Supple speaking about the MA in Applied Linguistics programme: here
+Listen to student Giovanni Santos speaking about the Structured PhD in Applied Linguistics programme: here

-Read student testimonials about the MA in Applied Linguistics: here
+Read student testimonials about the Structured PhD/MA in Applied Linguistics: here

 Read programme coordinator, Dr. Joan O’Sullivan's blog on LinkedIn: here